 Lily family (Liliaceae)

-Range & Habitat: Large-Flowered Bellwort occurs occasionally in most areas of Illinois, except for a few counties in southern part of the state.
-Habitats include mesic deciduous woodlands, slopes of riverbanks in wooded areas, and shady seeps.
-The presence of this plant in a deciduous woodlands is an indication that much of the original flora is still intact.
+Range & Habitat: The native Large-Flowered Bellwort occurs occasionally in most areas of Illinois, except for a few counties in southern part of the state (see Distribution Map).
+Populations of this wildflower have declined somewhat because of deer-browsing, habitat destruction, invasion of various non-native shrubs, and invasion of Garlic Mustard (Alliaria petiolata).
+Habitats include mesic deciduous woodlands, wooded slopes, large river banks in wooded areas, and edges of shady seeps.
+The presence of this plant in a deciduous woodlands is an indication that much of the original ground flora is still intact.

-Faunal Associations: Bumblebees, Mason bees, Halictid bees, and Andrenid bees suck nectar or collect pollen from the flowers.
+Faunal Associations: Bumblebees, mason bees (Osmia spp.), Halictid bees (Halictus spp., Lasioglossum spp.), and Andrenid bees (Andrena spp.) suck nectar or collect pollen from the flowers.
 The seeds are distributed by ants because of their attached elaiosomes (small food bodies).
 The foliage is heavily grazed by deer; this species declines in abundance when there is an overpopulation of deer in wooded areas.
 The foliage is probably vulnerable to other mammalian herbivores as well.

 Photographic Location: A deciduous woodland along a river bank at Allerton Park in Piatt County, Illinois.